cvsgbhn/miro_testcase_widget/readme.md

 ```

 ToDo:
+- [X] parse multiple schemas on one board
-- [] work on envs
+- [ ] work on envs
-- [] modify writing to have more possibilities (writing function, interface, struct)
+- [ ] modify writing to have more possibilities (writing function, interface, struct)
-- [] find out how to identify a user, get a bearer token
+- [ ] find out how to identify a user, get a bearer token
-- [] add writing to google sheet
+- [ ] add writing to google sheet
-- [] add writing to testrail
+- [ ] add writing to testrail